unexist/blog/_drafts/logging-vs-tracing.md

 2022-01-19 16:46:14,298 INFO  [de.un.sh.to.ad.TodoResource] (executor-thread-0) {todo_id=8659a492-1b3b-42f6-b25c-3f542ab11562} Created todo
 ```

-Adding all the parameters either manually or via [MDC][] allows to write better filter queries for
+These parameters can either be added manually or automatically via [filters][],
+[interceptors][] or even with [aspect-oriented-programming][] and allow writing of better filter
+queries for our values.
-our values, but we are still using an unstructured format which cannot be parsed easily.
+, but we are still using an unstructured format which cannot be parsed easily.

 #### Structured logs

-Switching to a structured format further improves the *searchability* (is that even a word?) and
+To further improve the *searchability* (is that even a word?), switching from an **unstructured**
+to a **structured** format allows to parse the data more easily and to better include additional
-allows to include additional meta information like the calling class or the host name and to feed
+metadata like the calling class or the host name.
-it into (business) analytics.
-The defacto standard for structured logs is [JSON][] and supported widely.
+The defacto standard for structured logs is [JSON][] and supported widely in (business) analytics.

 The [quarkus-logging-json][] extension adds this capability: